younus8imran/django_react/README.md

 ## Fullstack with Django and React
-This is a simple demonstration of how to feed REST APIs in React js.
+This is a simple demonstration of how to feed REST APIs using React js.
 ### Steps to run this project
 * Run the backend server
 ```